tari-project/tari/Contributing.md

 # Contributing Guidelines

-You want to contribute to Tari, and we want you to contribute!
+You want to contribute to Taiji, and we want you to contribute!
 So why is it sometimes hard to get this done?

 This is financial software, so we have to take precautions to ensure that harmful code doesn't slip in anywhere.
 We know that _you_ are a great person and are just trying to help.
 But there are not-so-nice people